Textualize/textual/README.md

 Textual is a TUI (Text User Interface) framework for Python inspired by modern web development.
 Currently a work in progress, but usable by brave souls who don't mind some API instability between updates.

-Textual will eventually be cross platform, but for now it is MacOS / Linux only.
+Textual currently runs on MacOS / Linux only.
 Windows support is in the pipeline.

 Follow [@willmcgugan](https://twitter.com/willmcgugan) for progress updates, or post in Discussions if you have any requests / suggestions.